PlagueVRC/AntiRip/README.md

 If you wish to see your avatar again as normal and not encrypted, or make changes to your avatar:

-1. Delete the copies with '_Ecrypted' and '_Encrypted_Obfusticated' appended to the name.
-2. Click on your original non-encrypted avatar, enable it, and click 'Un-Protecc Avatar'.
+1. Click on your original un-encrypted avatar, where "Encrypted" is not in the name; then select Un-Protecc Avatar.

 You should now be able to edit your avatar as normal.